momochi000/pomodoro_arcade/README.md

   + probably use d3
   1. install d3 (or highcharts depending on whose api is more up to date)
   2. create the backend around goals velocity etc. Must be tested
+#### Display a flash message once a timer has been completed.
+  + Often you'll come back to the timer after it's already finished (break time finished) and it's not immediately clear that it's done.
+May want to indicate at what time it was completed.
 #### Play a different sound for rest timer completion
 #### BUG: When going back and forth on browser, the wrong controls show up on the timer
 #### BUG: When using back and forward, the timer controls aren't presented correctly
 #### Open tracker proj
   + This mess is getting too big for a text file.
+#### Setup paper trail to keep track of the change history to goal
+  + Rather than the wierd hack to only count the latest goal.
 #### Ensure refreshing the page while timer running doesn't interrupt it
 #### Ensure audio play correctly on mobile devices/browsers
   + For now just check chrome on android and ios